Elite Dangerous

-Elite Dangerous (Note: Originally released as Elite: Dangerous, the name was changed to remove the colon when Horizons was released.) is an online space flight simulation game developed and published by Frontier Developments.
-The player commands a spaceship and explores a realistic 1:1 scale open-world representation of the Milky Way, with open-ended gameplay.
+Elite Dangerous (Note: Originally released as Elite: Dangerous, the name was changed to remove the colon when Horizons was released.) is an online space, trading, exploration and combat simulation game developed and published by Frontier Developments.
+The player commands a spaceship in a realistic 1:1 scale open-world representation of the Milky Way, with open-ended gameplay.
+Players can explore and engage with a procedurally generated galaxy, which includes around 400 billion star systems.
+The procedural system allows landing on planets with no or tenuous atmospheres.
+Many planets have special flora and fauna including alien and human settlements.

 Elite Dangerous is the fourth game in the Elite series and the sequel to Frontier: First Encounters (1995).
-It is the first Elite game to feature massively multiplayer gameplay, with player actions affecting the story of the persistent universe, while retaining a single-player mode.
+It is the first Elite game to feature massively multiplayer and first-person on foot gameplay, space colonization of star systems, and player actions affect the overarching story of the persistent universe, while retaining a single-player mode.

-In November 2012, Frontier began a Kickstarter campaign for Elite Dangerous due to the inability to secure a publisher.
+In November 2012, Frontier began a Kickstarter campaign for Elite Dangerous to test-market the concept, verify broader interest and raise funds.
 It was released for Windows in December 2014, macOS in May 2015, Xbox One in October 2015 and PlayStation 4 in June 2017.
 Elite Dangerous supports most virtual reality headsets on Windows.
+Development was led by David Braben until August 2022.

-Downloadable content, Elite Dangerous: Odyssey, was released on 18 May 2021.
-It allows players to land on planets and disembark their vessel, allowing several activities which are all in first-person.
+The game has received a plethora of seasons of updates with free major downloadable content.
+There are two paid expansions Horizons (15 December 2015) and Odyssey (18 May 2021).
+Horizons added features such as landing on planets without atmospheres, surface recon vehicle, engineering, ship-launched fighters, multicrew, avatars, guardian ruins, and tourist beacons.
+Horizons is included for free in the base-game since 27 October 2020.
+Odyssey added landing and disembarking on planets with tenuous atmospheres, settlements, geological features, on-foot equipment and customization, ships, fleet carriers, concourse in star ports, various activities in first-person like mercenary and exobiology.
 By September 2022, sales of Elite Dangerous had passed 4.8 million units.